Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Canadian - Mount Clear's median income among taxpayers is $51,689, with an average of $66,497.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Canadian - Mount Clear SA2 had a median income among taxpayers of $51,689 and an average of $66,497.
 This is slightly above the national average.
-Rest of Vic.'s median income is $48,741 and average is $60,693.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Canadian - Mount Clear would be approximately $57,974 (median) and $74,583 (average) as of September 2025.
-Census data reveals household incomes rank at the 35th percentile, family incomes at the 28th percentile, and personal incomes at the 31st percentile in Canadian - Mount Clear.
-The income bracket of $1,500 - 2,999 dominates with 31.4% of residents (3,992 people), similar to the regional pattern where 30.3% occupy this range.
-Housing affordability pressures are severe, with only 84.7% of income remaining after housing costs, ranking at the 29th percentile.
+Rest of Vic., meanwhile, had a median of $48,741 and an average of $60,693.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Canadian - Mount Clear SA2 would be approximately $57,974 (median) and $74,583 (average) as of September 2025.
+Census data indicates household, family, and personal incomes in Canadian - Mount Clear rank modestly, between the 28th and 35th percentiles.
+The income bracket of $1,500 - 2,999 dominates with 31.4% of residents (3,992 people).
+Housing affordability pressures are severe, with only 84.7% of income remaining, ranking at the 29th percentile.

 Frequently Asked Questions - Income